RetroNick2020/rtbinobj/README.md

 # rtbinobj

-A Turbo Pascal BINOBJ clone for Windows/Linux - Includes GUI and console versions
+A Turbo Pascal/C BINOBJ/BGIBIN clone for Windows/Linux - Includes GUI and console versions

 In addtion to supporting the same output format (byte exact) you can also now add